Learning to read goes hand in hand with learning to write.

 Staying in the Lines

 Is your child not coloring in the lines?
 Rest assured, it's okay!
 Eventually, your child will develop the fine motor skills and spatial awareness needed to stay inside the lines.
 And just like pencil grip, children learn at different times.
 I myself was "tutored" in kindergarten because I wasn't able to stay in the lines.
-The Anonymous OT provides ways to practice staying in the lines and Ellen Booth Church, one of our past early literacy speakers, wrote a brief post on this for Scholastic Parents.

 Have questions or concerns?
 Check with your pediatrician and feel free to ask a librarian for more resources.